tjjj686/dl_project_srgan/README.md

 ![enter image description here](https://github.com/tjjj686/dl_project_srgan/blob/main/pic/epoch_1_4scaler.jpeg)

-Figure 2. *The images with 4x upscalling factor from left to right is **LR images,  original HR images, SRGAN generated images** respectively*
+Figure 2. *The images with 4x upscalling factor from left to right is **LR images,  bicubic images, SRGAN generated images,  original HR images** respectively*

 However, when we want to accomplish 8x upscalling.
 The images begins to have checkerboard effect.

 ![check](https://github.com/tjjj686/dl_project_srgan/blob/main/pic/scaler_8_epoch_1_batch_500.jpg)

-Figure 3. *The images with 8x upscalling factor and 500 batches from left to right is **LR images,  bicubic images, SRGAN generated images,  original HR images** respectively*
+Figure 3. *The images with 8x upscalling factor and 500 batches from left to right is **LR images,  original HR images, SRGAN generated images** respectively*

 When we increase the number of epochs and traning time.
 The checkerboard effect decreases.

 ![8 sclar](https://github.com/tjjj686/dl_project_srgan/blob/main/pic/epoch_3.jpeg)

-Figure 3. *The images with 8x upscalling factor and 3 epochs from left to right is **LR images,  bicubic images, SRGAN generated images,  original HR images** respectively*
+Figure 4. *The images with 8x upscalling factor and 3 epochs from left to right is **LR images,  bicubic images, SRGAN generated images,  original HR images** respectively*

 As we can see in the above figures, the SRGAN has a satisfied performance on images with 4x upscalling factor.
 Even SRGAN use sub-pixel convolution to upsample, when it applied to 8x upscalling factor, the performance still drop.